sdcote/coyote/README.md

 # Coyote DX

-This is a lightweight toolkit for performing basic ETL tasks.
+This is a lightweight toolkit for performing basic data exchange (integration) tasks.

-The framework is single-threaded for simplicity and ease of debugging.
-If a more high performance, multi-threaded platform is desired, there are many from which to choose.
-This is designed for basic file processing in a small footprint package.
+The goal has evolved into creating a data exchange tool along the line of a build tool similar to `Maven`, `Gradle` and `Ant`, where a configuration file (`pom.xml`, `build.gradle` and `build.xml` respectively) is written and run (`mvn`, `gradle` and `ant` respectively).
+The result being data read from one system and written to another.

+Using CoyoteDX, it is possible to craft an "exchange" file (e.g. newcontacts.json) and calling Coyote DX to run that exchange (e.g. `cdx newcontacts.json`).
+No coding necessary; all the components are either contained in Coyote DX or a library dropped into its path.

+So far, it has been useful in integrating applictions, connecting field devices to the cloud, performing load, performance, and integration testing, modeling new data exchanges, testing service APIs and connecting hardware prototypes to test systems.
+This tool is helpful in more cases than integration; is can be used to exchange data between any network connect actor.

+New components are being added regularly and its design supports third-party contributions without recompilation.
+Just add your library to the path and your "exchange" file can reference the new components in that library.

 ## Documentation